What’s in our groundwater?

 Māori communities and regional councils are helping with fieldwork for the project.
 Groundwater specialists at Environment Canterbury, Hawke’s Bay Regional Council and Environment Southland identified candidate bores and suitable land-use types and assisted with sampling from the aquifers.

-By measuring and monitoring biodiversity and ecosystem resilience, this project is contributing to the BioHeritage Challenge’s goal of restoring New Zealand’s healthy freshwater.
+By measuring and monitoring biodiversity and ecosystem resilience, this project is contributing to BioHeritage’s goal of empowering New Zealanders so they feel inspired to protect our environment.

 BioHeritage’s role is to break down barriers between organisations and individual scientists by coordinating and focusing the research of top scientists from our 18 Challenge Parties.